haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ## Take Home Message

 Our suggestions for countries looking to increase their life expectancy is to focus their resources mainly towards increasing HIV awareness.
 Additionally, we recommend increasing promoting education and to invest more in hospital maternity wards.
+A possible next step would be to seperate developing and established countries as the public health factors effecting each may be very different.